bhushanmahajan0070/mirror-repo-github/README.md

 ## 🧩 Step 7 — Verify on GitLab

-Check your GitLab repository to ensure the same files and commits are present.
+Next, check your **GitLab repository** to confirm that the same files and commits are present.

 📸 **Screenshot:**
 ![GitLab Result](images/Screenshot-2025-11-09-104431.png)